 Politics & Government

-Sedgwick County could extend its data center moratorium another three months as it continues to consider regulations for the centers.
+Sedgwick County will extend its moratorium on data centers another three months as it continues to consider regulations for the centers.

-An extension “is believed to be advantageous and advisable to give staff and County officials additional time” a county agenda report reads.
+An extension “is believed to be advantageous and advisable to give staff and County officials additional time” a county agenda report said.

 Planning staff and a third party, the Berkley Group, have been researching and creating options for potential data center regulations since the moratorium was passed, according to the agenda report.